 Screen Tearing – The Bane Of Gamer’s Existence

-This effect, known as screen tearing, has the potential to ruin the experience of being immersed in your favorite game.
-It kind of reminds us that we are not actually part of a counter-terrorist unit but just a person in front of a computer instead.
+This visual glitch, known as screen tearing, has the potential to ruin the experience of being immersed in your favorite game.
+It is an instant reminder that we are not actually part of a counter-terrorist unit but simply a person sitting in front of a computer.

-If you’re experiencing screen tearing, it’s likely that your graphics card and your monitor aren’t in sync.
-More often than not, the case is that the monitor’s refresh rate is locked at a certain point, say 60Hz, and the GPU is outputting more than 60 frames per second.
+If you are experiencing screen tearing, it’s likely that your graphics card and your monitor aren’t in sync.
+In most cases, the monitor’s refresh rate is locked at a certain speed, such as 60Hz, and the GPU is outputting more than 60 frames per second.

-In that instance, the monitor will attempt to show more frames than it can and will sometimes display two or more frames at the same time.
-This results in one frame being shown on the upper half of the monitor and the other on the lower half.
+When that happens, the monitor will attempt to show more frames than it is capable of and will sometimes display two or more frames at the same time.
+This results in one frame being shown on the upper half of the monitor and another on the lower half.

 The Best Solution Is Also The Most Expensive

-Discussions of screen tearing will soon be a thing of the past, and not thought of fondly.
-With FreeSync and G-Sync monitors and graphics cards becoming better and better, in a few years we’ll probably forget that screen tearing was ever even an issue.
+Issues with screen tearing will soon be a thing of the past, and not remembered fondly.
+With FreeSync and G-Sync monitors and graphics cards becoming better and more widespread, in a few years, we will probably forget that screen tearing was ever an issue.

 However, we want to play games now and, unfortunately, screen tearing is still a thing.

-The single best way to get around this issue is to get a monitor with a variable refresh rate.
-Both AMD and Nvidia have their own variable refresh rate certified monitors which work with their respective graphics cards.
+The absolute best way to get around this issue is to use a monitor with a variable refresh rate.
+Both AMD and NVIDIA have variable refresh rate certified monitors which work with their respective graphics cards.

-The variable refresh rate on monitors is either Freesync (AMD’s solution) or G-Sync (Nvidia’s solution).
-Although this can feel restrictive for the future upgrades, it’s a perfect solution.
+The variable refresh rate on monitors uses either Freesync (AMD) or G-Sync (NVIDIA).
+Although this might feel restrictive, for any future upgrades, it’s a perfect solution.

-A variable refresh rate means that the software will be able to communicate between the monitor and the GPU and sync the frame rate output and the refresh rate.
-So, if the game drops to 45 FPS, the monitor will shift its refresh rate to 45Hz.
+A variable refresh rate means that the software will be able to communicate between the monitor and the GPU and sync the frame rate output and refresh rate.
+This means if the game drops to 45 FPS, the monitor will reduce its refresh rate to 45Hz.

-Keep in mind, your game won’t be limited to the monitor’s maximum refresh rate.
-It is going to be limited, only if V-Sync is enabled.
+Keep in mind that your game won’t be limited to the monitor’s maximum refresh rate.
+It is going to be limited only if V-Sync is enabled.

-Getting that smooth, buttery picture doesn’t have to be expensive.
-You won’t have to buy additional hardware to resolve this issue.
+Getting a silky smooth picture doesn’t have to be expensive.
+You won’t need to buy additional hardware to resolve this issue.

-The original sync solution for screen tearing was V-Sync, but this wasn’t as good as advertised and both AMD and Nvidia eventually came up with their own fix for this problem.
-However, before either company managed to produce an adequate synchronization option, people were forced to resort to an FPS limiter.
+The original sync solution for screen tearing was V-Sync, but this wasn’t perfect and quickly became outdated as both AMD and NVIDIA devised their own fixes for the problem.
+However, before either company managed to produce an adequate synchronization option, people were forced to use an FPS limiter.

-FPS limiters are very aptly named as they do exactly what the name suggests – they limit the output of frames to the monitor.
-The secret for the FPS limiter’s good standing in the gaming community is that it not only fixes screen tearing, but it can also help out gamers with more demanding games by forcing GPUs to remain within the limits.
+FPS limiters are aptly named and do exactly what their name suggests: they limit the output of frames to the monitor.
+The secret to the FPS limiter’s good standing in the gaming community is that it not only fixes screen tearing but can also help gamers with more demanding games by forcing GPUs to remain within set limits.

-Although that’s just a side effect of the tool, it can be invaluable for gamers with more advanced PCs who are trying to play AAA games.
-Although initially developed to fix the screen tearing issue, the FPS limiter works well to stop the GPU needlessly exerting itself to produce additional frames, which causes the unstable frame rate.
+Although this is just a side effect of the tool, it can be invaluable for gamers with less advanced PCs who are trying to play AAA games.
+Although initially developed to fix the screen tearing issue, an FPS limiter is effective to prevent the GPU from needlessly exerting itself to produce additional frames, which can cause an unstable frame rate.

-So, even if it’s not a high frame rate like 120 FPS or even 60 FPS, having an FPS limiter set at 30 FPS when your GPU swerves between 25 and 40 can give you that console-level of stability and make you forget you ever even had FPS issues.
+Even if it isn’t a high frame rate such as 120 FPS or even 60 FPS, having an FPS limiter set at 30 FPS when your GPU fluctuates between 25 and 40 can give you a console level of stability and help you forget you ever had FPS issues.

-Another cool side effect of the FPS limiter tool is that, because there are fewer frames required, the GPU will logically produce fewer frames and therefore use less power.
+Another positive side effect of an FPS limiter tool is that, because there are fewer frames required, the GPU will logically produce fewer frames and therefore require less power.
 Less power means lower temperatures which leads to a quieter PC.

-The best use for an FPS limiter is to prevent the screen tearing issue we talked about earlier.
-If set to the monitor’s refresh rate, you will ensure that you won’t experience any problems.
-Well, that’s not completely true, but we’ll get to that in a minute.
+The best use for an FPS limiter is to prevent the screen tearing issue we described earlier.
+If it is set to the monitor’s refresh rate, you will ensure that you won’t encounter any problems.
+Well, that isn’t entirely true, but we’ll look at that later.